eProtein Quantification Kit Protocol

 |---|---|---|---|

-- Proteins with a predicted yield of more than 18 µM on the eProtein Discovery™ should be diluted 1 in 2 in Wash Buffer before quantification.
+- Proteins with a predicted yield of more than 18 µM on the eProtein Discovery™ should be diluted with Wash Buffer to ensure they fall below the maximum limit of detection.

 Assay Plate Layout Overview